When you purchase through links on our site, we may earn a commission. Here’s how it works.

 In the very back of the mouth are the molars.
 These flat, strong teeth grind and chew more hearty foods.
 You’ll see four molars on top and six molars on the bottom in most adult dog mouths.

 Dogs and wolves have a lot in common.
 What’s interesting is how their teeth are similar and different.
 Wolves and dogs have the same amount of teeth, 28 baby and 42 adult teeth, and the same types of teeth.
 However, wolf teeth are much longer, and their jaws tend to be stronger.

 Guide To Dog’s Teeth Infographic

-- Two Weeks To One Month: Teething begins as baby teeth start to erupt, starting with incisors and followed by premolars, molars, and finally canines.
+- Two Weeks To One Month: Teething begins as puppy teeth start to erupt, starting with incisors and followed by premolars, molars, and finally, canines.

-- Five Weeks To Two Months: All 28 baby teeth will be in, and by the two-month mark, your puppy may start to lose his baby teeth.
+- Five Weeks To Two Months: All 28 puppy teeth will be in, and by the two-month mark, your puppy may start to lose his baby teeth.